Skip to main content

 APA Style Guide

 The Laurier Library owns print copies of the APA Style Guide, but not the electronic version.
-Most information you will need to guide you for this class will be found on the APA Style guide website.
+However most information you will need to guide you for this class will be found on the APA Style guide website, or consulting the Purdue OWL site.

 Remember that the APA Style Guide is more than just information on how to cite, it is also prescribes rules about how to write.
 Since in this class you are reviewing anti-oppressive principals, consider the APA guidelines: